Pøbel: Work in Lofoten

 In 2006 in Lofoten, he started the art project "Øde dekor" ("Desolate decorations") together with a friend named Olav Kvalnes.

 The "Øde dekor" project was originally intended as a situational prank; only one house was painted to start with, then a catalog of abandoned buildings with non-existent art work superimposed on the walls was to be distributed, to lure both tourists and locals to far-away sites where they would only find crumbling old houses.
 The idea was to make people think about the meaning of the empty buildings and the depopulation of rural northern Norway.
 Kvalnes' acceptance into architecture school meant the project was never finished.
 However, Pøbel decided to go ahead on his own and actually paint the houses.

 In 2007 the artist Dolk was invited to help organize the project, which was then renamed "Ghetto spedalsk" ("Ghetto leper"), intended as a major art festival.
 The idea was to invite more artists to paint several buildings over a short period of time, but practical issues such as the sheer size of the area and the distance between the houses made them call off their plans.
 However, over the course of a couple of years Pøbel and Dolk painted a dozen houses all over the Lofoten islands.

 "Ghetto Spedalsk" has been called "one of the most talked-of art projects in Norway over the last decade".
 In 2010 Norwegian state broadcaster NRK devoted an entire episode of its weekly art show "Nasjonalgalleriet" to street art and "Ghetto spedalsk".
 The project also attracted international attention, with a story published in the New York Times and as the subject of the short documentary "Changing landscapes".

 One of the concepts of Pøbel's work in Lofoten was that urban art was moved out into the rural area, and nature, which sparked debates about the concept of urban art.
 In addition, the "overall" concept of the art work sparked huge political debates from the attention it brought to depopulation, and its causes.
 This project contributed largely to the street art everywhere movement, that later occurred.

 One of Pøbels works was stolen and not found yet.
-Pøbel painted four walls in Vestvågøy, Norway, but the one of them is missing, and thieves stole whole wall.
+Pøbel painted four walls in Vestvågøy Municipality, Norway, but the one of them is missing, and thieves stole whole wall.
 Pøbel did not looked at this case neither positively nor negatively.
 Thieves put so much effort and strength to steal it.
 There are opinions that someone stole the paint for his private collection, or that it is being used for someone else's art.